Annabel369/AdminControl/README.md

-# AdminControl
+# vipA

-cs2 AdminControl Basic for debug basic's
+!kills Get count of kills for a player